 If you’ve never tried authentic scrapple or just want to taste a new variety, you’ve come to the right place!
 At S. Clyde Weaver, we make a delectable Lancaster country scrapple that you can try in-house or have shipped right to your door.
 Our country scrapple borrows Dutch and German flavors to create the perfect holiday breakfast or meal accompaniment.

-Our Lancaster pork scrapple is made with premium pork meat, cornmeal, buckwheat and our special spice blend.
+Our Lancaster pork scrapple is made with premium pork meat, cornmeal, buckwheat flour and our special spice blend.
 It’s available in one and 6.5-pound loaves.
 There is nothing quite like authentic Lancaster County pork scrapple — a recipe unique to our region and loved by customers all over the country!